peteroupc/peteroupc.github.io/random.md

 >
 > 1. Generating verifiable randomness has been described in [**RFC 3797**](https://www.rfc-editor.org/rfc/rfc3797.txt), which describes the selection process for the Nominations Committee (NomCom) of the Internet Engineering Task Force.
 > 2. _Verifiable delay functions_ are functions whose output deliberately takes time to compute (e.g., to generate a seemingly random number from public data), but is easy to verify.
 The concept was introduced in (Boneh et al., 2018)<sup>[**(33)**](#Note33)</sup>, but such functions appeared earlier in (Lenstra et al., 2015)<sup>[**(34)**](#Note34)</sup>.
-> 3. In a so-called [**_commitment scheme_**](https://en.wikipedia.org/wiki/Commitment_scheme), one computer generates a random number, then reveals its hash code or digital signature (_commitment_), and only later reveals that random number (along with other information needed, if any, to verify that the random number wasn't changed in between).
-In a related scheme, two computers each generate a random number, send their commitments, then reveal those numbers (and other information to verify them), and once those numbers are verified successfully, they are hashed together to produce a final random number.
+> 3. In a so-called [**_commitment scheme_**](https://en.wikipedia.org/wiki/Commitment_scheme), one computer generates data to be committed (e.g. a random number or a chess move), then reveals its hash code or digital signature (_commitment_), and only later reveals the committed data (along with other information needed, if any, to verify that the data wasn't changed in between).
+Commitment schemes are often found in _authenticated key exchange_ protocols, in which two computers negotiate a shared secret random number.

 <a id=Guidelines_for_New_RNG_APIs></a>
 ## Guidelines for New RNG APIs